K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 ```

 - **Change Address:** changes the device's SDI-12 address.
-- **Address Query:** checks if the SDI-12 device address being queried is on the SDI-12 bus.
+- **Address Query:** checks if an SDI-12 device is on the SDI-12 bus.
-- **Recorder:** issues a start measurement command (aM!) and retreives measurement values from the SDI-12 device.
+- **Recorder:** issues a measurement command (i.e. aM!) and retreives measurement values from the SDI-12 device.

 ```text
 W (35775) SDI-12 [APP]: sdi-12 sensor response value: 3.335000